Nearly 6 years working in flagships for a global fast fashion brand taught me a lot about how (and how not) to run a successful retail business.

-Stores were often scrambling to find staff at the last minute, or finding themselves overstaffed, and unable to force people to leave work early (in the EU at least).
+Stores were often scrambling to find staff at the last minute, or finding themselves overstaffed, and unable to force people to leave work early

 In addition to this, having insufficient time to make space for incoming items lead to a decrease in efficiency, as items needed to be staged before they could be put in the correct location.